scacela/Python-Procedures/ReadMe.txt

 ------------------------------------------------------------------------

 These two projects required the construction of various functions written in Python.
-Each function performs its own operation on the argument(s) it passes.
-Arguments are either lists (vectors), or matrices (vectors of vectors).
+Each function is defined below.
+Parameters are either lists (vectors), or matrices (vectors of vectors).

 ------------------------------------------------------------------------